acwu1/aonicc-website/content/authors/admin/_index.md

 ---

 Albert Wu is a technical manager in NASA Goddard Space Flight Center’s Earth Sciences Division.
-He currently serves as the ESD Airborne Sciences Support Lead and is the project manager for NASA’s <a href = "https://himat.org/" target="_blank">High Mountain Asia Team</a>
+He currently serves as the ESD Airborne Sciences Support Lead and is the deputy investigation manager for the [Snow4Flow](https://snow4flow.lpl.arizona.edu/) Earth Venture Suborbital (EVS-4) mission.
-as well as the technical manager for the <a href = "https://lvis.gsfc.nasa.gov/" target="_blank">Land, Vegetation, and Ice Sensor (LVIS)</a> airborne laser altimeter.
-He has over a decade of experience developing and operating airborne remote sensing instruments including hundreds of flight hours on field campaigns investigating aspects of the Earth's cryosphere, hydrology, and biodiversity.
+He has over a decade of experience planning and executing airborne science missions, including hundreds of flight hours on field campaigns investigating aspects of the Earth's atmosphere, cryosphere, hydrology, and biodiversity from South Africa to the Arctic Ocean.